nemanjasasic/demo-test/README.md

 # aded new text
 new text added to this text so i can learn git on mac os hello please add this text
+# new text on branch
+added this new text to study the branch mode on github